-Every other Monday (or the first day of the week if there is a holiday), families will receive an email with the school-wide newsletter and any other information via electronic forms.
-In addition to the email, "Communication Envelopes" are sent home each Monday with any information that must be sent as "hard copy".
+Every first Monday of the month when school is in session and bi-monthly as needed, families will receive an email with the school-wide newsletter and any other information via electronic forms.
+In addition to the email, "Communication Envelopes" are sent home each Monday (9th-12th as needed) with any information that must be sent as "hard copy".
 Envelopes may be sent home more often for the lower grades.
 These envelopes contain important hard copy information that should be reviewed immediately and carefully.
 All tests and quizzes need to be returned.
 Please review the rest of the contents, as some items will need to be returned with your signature, initials, and/or payment confirmation.
 There is also a cover sheet that will need to be signed weekly to confirm you have received and reviewed the materials.
-With the exception of homework for those in after care, students should leave their envelopes intact and that parents should be the one to open and remove the contents.
+If you have more than one child at PHCA, any school-wide information that goes home as hard copy will only be sent home with the youngest sibling.
+With the exception of homework for those in after care, students should leave their envelopes intact and their parents should be the one to open and remove the contents.
 Items sent through email or in the envelope can include:

-♦Test and Quizzes
+◆Test and Quizzes

-Test and quizzes that were most recently graded will be sent home.
+Paper tests and quizzes that were most recently graded will be sent home.
 They need to be reviewed and returned the following day.
+Once graded, results for any tests taken on Google Forms can be viewed in the Google Classroom.
 This is our way of keeping parents informed of your children's weekly progress.
 If you have any concerns regarding your child's grades, the teacher should be contacted.